Meaning of starch enables us to better understand the pros and cons of carbohydrates.

 This page on what is starch in food gives deeper information about the glycemic response of the body to bread.

 Whilst previously, eating so-called commercial whole grain bread, I found it necessary to have at least three slices; and use various jellies, hams and processed meats to feel satisfied.
+This lead directly to what is known as "chronic over-consumption of carbohydrate;" and my own obesity.

 Commercial bread tastes utterly boring unless it is dickered up; or peanut-butter with the added sugar and hydrogenated oils.

-Now our own low GI loaf, and even more so our artisan bread which tastes so divine that I rarely add anything other than butter; it simply needs nothing else to make my fussy-tongue happy.
+Now our own low GI loaf, and even more so our artisan bread tastes so divine that I rarely add anything other than butter; it simply needs nothing else to make my fussy-tongue happy.
 I love my food.

-I am yet to find out exactly the meaning of starch concerning fresh corn on the cob but I presume that like new potatoes the amount of resistant starch is significantly higher if you pick them young; despite enjoying our mealies, as we call them in South Africa, daily for three-months in the year, straight from the garden, neither the good wife nor I have put on a pound.
+I am yet to find out exactly the meaning of starch concerning fresh corn on the cob but I presume that like new potatoes the amount of resistant starch is significantly higher if you pick them young; despite enjoying our mealies as we call them in South Africa, daily for three-months in the year, straight from the garden neither the good wife nor I have put on a pound.
 In fact we have lost a few.

-Meal plans like the Paleo and Banting assume that you will not be able to get fresh corn on the cob, new potatoes or 100-percent wholegrain bread; for the majority that is certainly true.
+Meal plans like the Paleo and Banting assume that you will not easily be able to get fresh corn on the cob, new potatoes or 100-percent wholegrain bread; for the majority that is certainly true.
 But once you understand the meaning of starch, you no longer need to live in terror of enjoying unrefined carbs.

 In summer carbs galore is potentially a problem in our green garden; but because they are unrefined we don't put on weight.

-If we want to enjoy our carbs without a consequent increase in our waistlines, then we either have to grow them ourselves, or frequent the farmers' markets for fresh veggies, and bake our own bread.
+If we want to enjoy our carbs without a consequent increase in our waistlines, then we either have to grow them ourselves, or frequent the farmers' markets for fresh veggies; and bake our own bread.
 There is no other way.

 Obviously I am recommending how to grow corn.
 You have to keep the chickens out when the plants are small.